testpress/developer.testpress.in/source/includes/_admin_batches.md

 #Batches
-Batches API lets you create a new batch in your institute or retreives the details of batches available in your institute.
+Batches API lets you create and retrieve batches in your institute.

 ##Get All batches